maximbilan/SwiftlySlider/README.md

 Normal indicator:

 <pre>
-useNormalIndicator  // Use normal indicator normalValue         // Normal value
+useNormalIndicator  // Use a normal indicator normalValue         // A normal value
 </pre>

 Color settings:
 <pre>
-labelFontColor        // Font color of the moving label labelBackgroundColor  // Background color of the moving label labelFont             // Font of the moving label bgColor               // Background color
+labelFontColor        // A font color of the moving label labelBackgroundColor  // A background color of the moving label labelFont             // A font of the moving label bgColor               // A background color
 </pre>

 You can easily found example in this repository.